Monterotondo di Gavi

 Gavi to Acqui Terme

 Today we pedal from Gavi to Acqui, passing some of the castles of Monferrato, a hilly area where each village is protected by a castle.
 The vineyards of Dolcetto, Cortese, and Moscato are the landmarks of this ride.
-We stop along the way for a nice lunch of focaccia, an enological talk, and then arrive in the town of Acqui Terme.
-Before dinner, a local guide will lead us through town to discover the most important monuments of Acqui.
+We stop along the way and then arrive in the town of Acqui Terme.
+Before dinner, a local guide will lead us through town to discover the most important monuments of Acqui and its regional enoteca.
+Acqui has been well-known for its hot waters since Roman times.
+During our stay, we’ll have the chance to enjoy the thermal facilities of our hotel and to uncover the best secrets of local gastronomy.

 Acqui to Alba